-The table below presents a distribution of total EAD, weighted average LGD, weighted average PD, RWAs, and weighted average risk weight by PD band range for wholesale exposures (excluding cleared transactions).
+The table below presents a distribution of total EAD, exposure-weighted average LGD, PD and risk weight, and RWAs by PD band range for wholesale exposures (excluding cleared transactions).
 In addition, the table includes the notional amount of undrawn commitments and guarantees that are included in the total EAD.